monsoonmaelstrom/book2/book2.md

 “So what happened?”

 “She changed.
 Right around the time her brother died.
 She… I don’t know how she is now, but she became a different person after he died.
 It was subtle at first.
 Or maybe I didn’t want to see it, but she became meaner and more vindictive.
-She went from being a person who had friends to being someone who only had people she used when she needed something from them.
+She went from being a person who had friends, to being someone who only had people she used when she needed something from them.
 It wasn’t long after that that our friendship fell apart.”

 When I don’t offer any response, Liam picks up the conversation.
 “Reese, you gave me a key you said my mother left for me.
 We need to know whatever it is you know about that key.
-How it was made, who made it, why.”
+How it was made, who made it, and why.”

 “I—” Reese begins to rise, but Liam catches her wrists.